 BWC members volunteer thousands of hours to raise funds and also give hands-on assistance in special areas that we feel are in need and/or of benefit to the community.

 Associated Memberships.
-Many members are involved on their own with Fallbrook Hospice, the Angel Society, Crime Watch, Boys and Girls Clubs, the Chamber of Commerce, the Bonsall Union School District, the Humane Society, Laubach Literacy, and the Women's Resource Center.
+Many members are involved on their own with Fallbrook Hospice, the Angel Society, Crime Watch, Boys and Girls Clubs, the Chamber of Commerce, the Bonsall Union School District, the Humane Society and the Women's Resource Center.
 Because they are affiliated, they are able to bring to the club's attention a better realization of what these organizations need to operate in a meaningful way and how we can help.

 GFWC Goals.
 The General Federation of Womens Clubs (GFWC) gives us six divisions--Arts, Conservation, Education, Home Life, Public Affairs and International Affairs--to work within.
 Under those divisions, we have several departments projects plus standing committee activities to delve into that suit the members' interests and are of benefit to our specific community.

 Many of our members are top-notch artists.
 One member has been serenading us with her "magic" violin for several years.
 Then there's the member whose short story went on to win a GFWC literary award.
 A long-time member also became a gifted oil paint artist under our very noses and regularly wins first place awards at the Palomar District Arts Festival and CFWC.
 A couple of our talented club photographers' beautiful photos were printed in GFWC's annual calendars.

 A committee was formed to preserve, restore and obtain a designation of a State Historic Site for the original Bonsall Schoolhouse.
 It was the first meeting place of our club when it was formed in 1980.

 A newer project is animal protection.
-The club donates to Tender Loving Canines (helps disabled persons), the Escondido Humane Society (rescues, shelters and provides foster/permanent homes for all ages and all kinds of animals from reptiles to horses), and The Dog Rescue Program (accepts dogs abandoned, abused, neglected, needing placement, and medically treats, neuters, micro chips and evaluates them for adoption placement).
+The club donates to Tender Loving Canines (helps disabled persons), the Escondido Humane Society (rescues, shelters and provides foster/permanent homes for all ages and all kinds of animals from reptiles to horses), the Animal Rescue Sanctuary and The Dog Rescue Program (accepts dogs abandoned, abused, neglected, needing placement, and medically treats, neuters, micro chips and evaluates them for adoption placement).
 For the latter program, members have donated food and hundreds of towels and blankets for these special friends.